hanami/utils/README.md

 ## Usage

-This gem doesn't preload any class, it's up to the developer to require the needed features
+Lotus::Utils is designed to enhance Ruby's code and stdlib.
+By default this gem doesn't load any code, only require what you need.

+Please read the documentation of each module, in order to understand how to use each feature.

 ## Contributing